Skip to main content

 3 mentions Positive Neutral Negative

-Grinding in the game is present, especially at the beginning and end, but generally not excessive or unreasonable.
-While some players find it repetitive and tedious, others appreciate that it remains manageable and doesn't require an exorbitant time investment to complete.
+Grinding in the game is present, particularly at the beginning and towards the end, but generally not excessive or unreasonable.
+However, some players find it repetitive and somewhat tedious, especially given the limited variety in content during grinding.
+Overall, it remains manageable enough to complete without feeling overly grindy.

 • “Approximately 1 hour per character and it's not really a big difference on them or the levels, it feels really grindy and repetitive (you get something different 7 times).
 I do not recommend it if this is everything in the game.”